 Entering public places

-In general, animals are prohibited from entering certain public places – see further information here.
+In general, animals are prohibited from entering certain public places – see further information in the Prohibited areas page.
 However, a person with a disability is entitled to be accompanied by an assistance animal in public places and on public transport while he or she is genuinely using the animal for assistance.
 Entry cannot be refused without reasonable cause.